 - 2 to 3 heads Romaine lettuce, hearts and tender leaves only

-2 tablespoons (1/4 cup) freshly-grated Parmesan cheese (Parmigiano Reggiano), divided
+- 2 tablespoons (1/4 cup) Parmesan Cheese (Parmigiano Reggiano), freshly grated and divided

 In a bowl, whisk together the garlic, anchovy, and salt until blended.
 Whisk in the lemon juice, Worcestershire sauce, mayonnaise, and water.
 When the dressing is well combined and to the desired thickness you wish, whisk in 2 tablespoons freshly-grated Parmesan cheese.